By Mike Miller Updated February 13, 2023

 It’s an ideal place to live for those who enjoy spending time in the city but aren’t seeking to live in an urban setting.

 It’s just east of the Everglades and Francis S. Taylor Wildlife Management Area, which is the third largest park in the continental United States.

 This park provides a beautiful setting where you can camp, hike, go bird watching, and more.

 There are multiple opportunities for outdoor recreation in other areas in and around Boynton Beach and whether you’re interested in golf, hiking, swimming, or boating, you’ll find something you love.

-There parks in the downtown area and in many neighborhoods for recreation and relaxing.
+There are parks in the downtown area and in many residential neighborhoods for recreation and relaxing.

 You can also enjoy the sunshine while visiting the Boynton Beach Oceanfront Park.

 Despite being a historically popular location with plenty to offer, it’s one of the less crowded beach areas in the region.

 The downtown area of Boynton Beach near the Intracoastal Waterway has been improved and redeveloped over the years and provides plenty of upscale living, dining, and shopping opportunities.

 Boynton Inlet to the Atlantic Ocean offers opportunities for fishing and boating offshore and in the Intracoastal Waterway.